ten7/hosting-drupal-on-kubernetes/lab04_configuration.md

 ```shell
 kubectl --kubeconfig="/path/to/kubeconfig.yml" apply -f /path/to/mysql.yml
 ```
-6. List the pods in the cluster, notice that the mysql pod is being terminated and recreated:
+6. List the pods in the cluster; notice that the mysql pod is being terminated and recreated:
 ```shell
 $ kubectl --kubeconfig="/path/to/kubeconfig.yml" get pods